jippi/masto-guide/docs/guide/use-your-own-domain.md

 !!! success "Contributions welcome - this guide is Open Source!"

-    If you find a bug, issue or want to contribute a new webserver, language or framework, please [click the small pencil in the upper right part of this page next to the page title](https://github.com/jippi/masto-guide/blob/main/docs/guide/use-your-own-domain.md){target=_blank}.
+    If you find a bug or issue or want to contribute a new web server, language, or framework, please [click the small pencil in the upper right part of this page next to the page title](https://github.com/jippi/masto-guide/blob/main/docs/guide/use-your-own-domain.md){target=_blank}.
 This page is a normal Markdown page using simple `string.replace()` logic to interpolate values, and built with `mkdocs`

-This guide will help you configure various hosting platforms, webservers and systems so you can use your own domain as an alias to your Mastodon account.
+This guide will help you configure various hosting platforms, web servers, and systems so you can use your own domain as an alias for your Mastodon account.

-Basically, it will allow your user `my-user@mastodon.social` to be found as `me@my-domain.com`.
+It will allow your user `my-user@mastodon.social` to be found as `me@my-domain.com`.

 ## Getting started